andyliza/AWS-security-workshop-200-EN/05-Secrets-Manager-Lab/README.md

 6) Once you are done click **Save**.

-7) Now we need to allow our role to use they KMS key to decrypt our secrets.
-To accomplish this we need to go to KMS click on our key **security-wrokshop-key** and add the EC2role created at the beginning of this lab in the __Key users__ section
+7) Now we need to allow our role to use the KMS key to decrypt our secrets.
+To accomplish this we need to go to the KMS console click on our key **security-wrokshop-key** and add the EC2role created at the beginning of this lab in the __Key users__ section

 ![images](images/addec2role.png)